Ever cheated on an exam, fibbed your way through a job interview, told a lie on a date or bent (or outright broke) the rules in another way?

-When both testosterone and cortisol levels were elevated, the participant was more likely to cheat.
+When both testosterone and cortisol levels were elevated, the participant (either female or male) was more likely to cheat.

-When only testosterone or only cortisol was high or when neither hormone was high, the participant was more likely to be honest.
+When only testosterone or only cortisol was high or when neither hormone was high, the participant (either female or male) was more likely to be honest.

 So, forget about guilt and shame.
 If you’ve got high testosterone and cortisol at the same time, your hormones are not only making fraudulent behavior seem like the perfect solution to your problem, they’re also making you happier that you took the unethical road.